stefankoegel/clickyEvaluation/README.md

 * Anonymous functions (lambdas)
 * Sections `(^2) 4 => 4^2 => 16`
 * Most of the simple Prelude functions on lists `head, map, foldr, scanr, filter, all, ...`
+* Types for Bool, Char, Int, List, Tupel and Prelude functions
+* Type inference for user defined functions and expressions

 ## Missing Features